aanastasiou/dgtools/doc/source/introductory_topics.rst

     > pandoc ../data/intro/simpleadd_1_trace.md>../data/intro/simpleadd_1_trace.html

-If you now open that trace on a browser and scroll all the way down to the last command, you can confirm the value that the accumulator holds.
+If you now open that trace on a browser and scroll all the way down to the last time step, you can confirm the value that the accumulator holds.

 .. _simple_add_with_mem: